 This loss function is chosen when using normalizing flows in the context of e.g. variational inference or model distillation.
 The latter is an exciting application in which a flow model is trained to replace a target model whose density can be evaluated but is otherwise inconvenient, e.g. difficult to sample.
 Two examples of model distillation with flows are Parallel WaveNets by van den Oord et al. and Boltzmann Generators by Noé et al.

 In their original paper, Rezende et al. introduced two simple families of transformations known as planar and radial flows that satisfy these constraints.
 These are, however, only useful for low-dimensional random variables and so we will not cover them here.
 Since the original paper was published in 2015, a host of additional flows have been and continue to be developed.
-A class of these with greatly improved applicability is known as autoregressive flows.
+A class of these that are widely applicable yet still have decent expressivity are known as affine coupling flows.

 To use normalizing flows in actual computation, we are constrained to transformations whose Jacobian is easy to calculate.
 This makes developing flows with greater expressivity non-trivial.
 It turns out, though, that by introducing dependencies between different dimensions of the input variable, versatile flows with a tractable Jacobian are possible.
 Specifically, if dimension of the transformed variable depends only on dimensions of the input variable, then the Jacobian of this transformation is triangular.
 And a triangular matrix has a determinant given simply by the product of diagonal entries.